Veridium/bops-heroku-demo/README.md

 3. RegisterSessionOpportunity - Register a new session opportunity.
 Returns QR code.

-Prerequisites
+# Prerequisites

-Access to a BOPS server
+Access to a BOPS server (see an Administrator)

 Generate or request a p12 Friend certificate from BOPS server (see an Administrator)